LEVITTOWN PLAZA

 For the third Stateside Levittown project, William J. Levitt acquired 4,900 acres in the New Jersey hinterlands northeast of Philadelphia.
 In fact, the entirety of Burlington County's Willingboro Township was purchased in 1955, with some 15,000 Levitt & Sons homes originally plotted.
 12,000 would be built.

 The earlier Levittown planned cities in New York (1947-1951) and Pennsylvania (1952-1957) were spread over several municipalities.
-Levittown New Jersey would be the only one of three "Lower 48" Levittowns that was an incorporated entity.
+Levittown, New Jersey would be the only "Lower 48" Levittown that was an incorporated entity.
 Initial grading work was underway at the Levittown, New Jersey site by August 1957.
 A grand opening for the development was held on June 7, 1958, with the first seventeen families moving in on October 14th.

-On November 3, 1959 a referendum had been held to officially change the name of Willingboro Township to Levittown Township.
+A referendum had been held on November 3, 1959 to officially change the name of Willingboro Township to Levittown Township.
 Things began to get confusing, what with two separate Levittown developments in the environs of Philadelphia.
 A second referendum was held on November 5, 1963, which reinstated the original Willingboro name...much to the chagrin of William J. Levitt.

 Meanwhile, the first operational Master Building Two stores had opened for business.
 A Kiddie Mart and 1-level (33,000 square foot) F.W.
 Woolworth welcomed first customers on October 12, 1960.
 Other tenants in this section included Adam's Clothes, Miles Shoes, Joy Hosiery, Stanford-Reed men's wear and the subterranean Levittown Lanes bowling alley.
 The shopping complex now covered approximately 155,600 leasable square feet and housed twenty-three stores and services.